sous-chefs/firefox/README.md

 #### Attributes

 - `version` - Version of firefox to download.
 Default is `latest`.
 - `lang` - Language of firefox to install.
-Windows and Mac OS X only.
+Windows and macOS only.
 Default is `en-US`.
 - `install_action` - The installation action to take (:install or :upgrade).
 Default is `:install`

 ## License and Author